Efficient Model-Free Exploration in Low-Rank MDPs: : Algorithm and Main Results

-in \cref{line:replearn} of \replearn{} (\cref{alg:newreplearn}), can be implemented efficiently.
-This objective was also assumed to be efficiently solvable in \citet{modi2021model,zhang2022efficient} and was empirically shown to be practical in \cite{zhang2022efficient}.\footnote{In addition to \cref{eq:adversarial}, \replearn{} also solves the objective $\phi\ind{t+1}\in \argmin_{\phi\in \Phi} \min_{(w_{1},\dots,w_{t})\in \cB(2\sqrt{d})^t} \sum_{\ell=1}^t \cL_{\cD}(\phi,w_\ell,f\ind{\ell})$ in \cref{line:nonadvers} of \cref{alg:newreplearn}.
-Compared the adversarial objective in \eqref{eq:adversarial}, this objective is simpler, and only requires minimization.} Note that both of the \replearn{} objective is amenable to standard gradient-based optimization techniques, and allows the class $\cF$ to be over-parameterized.
-While a detailed experimental evaluation is outside of the scope of this paper, we are optimistic about the empirical performance of the algorithm in light of the encouraging results based on the same objective in \citet{zhang2022efficient}.
+in \cref{line:replearn} of \replearn{} (\cref{alg:newreplearn}), can be implemented efficiently (note that by the definition of $\cL_{\cD}$, the ``inner'' minima over $w$ and $\tilde w$ in \eqref{eq:adversarial} can be solved in closed form).
+This objective was also assumed to be efficiently solvable in \citep{modi2021model,zhang2022efficient} and was empirically shown to be practical in \citep{zhang2022efficient}; note that the objective is amenable to standard gradient-based optimization techniques, and that $\cF$ can be over-parameterized.
+While a detailed experimental evaluation is outside of the scope of this paper, we are optimistic about the empirical performance of the algorithm in light of the encouraging results based on the same objective in \citet{zhang2022efficient}

-Outside of representation learning, the only computational overhead in {\newalg} is in the {$\fw$} subroutine, which has runtime polynomial in all parameters.
-Indeed, {$\fw$} requires only polynomially many calls to the linear optimization oracle, instantiated as $\psdp$, which is efficient whenever standard least-squares regression problems based on the class $\Phi$ can be solved efficiently, analogous to \citep{misra2020kinematic,mhammedi2023representation}.
-The distributions $P\ind{h,k}$ returned by each invocation of $\fw$ have support size $\poly(d,\veps^{-1})$, and hence can be represented with polynomial space memory; it follows that all of policy distributions maintained throughout the execution of \cref{alg:vox} have polynomial support size as well. \begin{proposition} Under the setting of \cref{thm:voxmain}, if $\cfrak = \polylog(A,H,d,\ln (|\Phi|/\delta))$ is sufficiently large, then the distributions $P\ind{1:H}$ produced by ${\newalg}(\Phi, \eta, \cfrak, \delta)$ are such that $\max_{h\in[H]}|\supp P\ind{h}| \leq \cfrak \cdot d^7/\eta^4$. \end{proposition}
+Outside of representation learning, the only overhead in \mainalg is the $\spanner$ subroutine, which has polynomial runtime.
+Indeed, $\spanner$ requires only polynomially many calls to the linear optimization oracle, instantiated as $\psdp$, which is efficient whenever standard least-squares regression problems based on the class $\Phi$ can be solved efficiently, analogous to \cite{misra2020kinematic,mhammedi2023representation}.